How can we determine Diamonds by Cut, Clarity, Color and Size?

 • Light (S-Z)

-• Internally Flawless (IF): It means that diamonds have no internal inclusions.
-They may have slight surface blemishes visible under 10x magnification.
+• Internally Perfect (IF): While lacking internal inclusions, slight surface blemishes may become apparent under 10x magnification.

-• Very, Very Slightly Included (VVS1) and (VVS2): That means that diamond has minute inclusions which is difficult to see, even under 10x magnification.
+• Very, Very Small Inclusions (VVS1) and (VVS2): The diamond holds minute inclusions that prove challenging to discern, even when examined under 10x magnification.

 The perfect cut encompasses these three optical effects, making your diamond stunning: